 Bachelor of Applied Science

-A collaborative program between Meridian Community College, Mississippi State University-Meridian and University of West Alabama in which students can earn a Bachelor of Applied Science.
+In a collaborative program between Meridian Community College, Mississippi State University-Meridian, the University of West Alabama and William-Carey University, a student can earn a Bachelor of Applied Science Degree.

-The Bachelor's of Applied Science serves the needs of adults who have completed a Career and Technical Program at Meridian Community College and need additional education to advance their career.
+The Bachelor's of Applied Science serves the needs of adults who have completed a Career and Technical Program at Meridian Community College and need additional education to advance their careers.

 Who can participate